shashisp/oldbolg/_posts/2014-07-11-how-to-use-django-rest-framework.md

 ---
 {% include JB/setup %}

-<a href="">Django-Rest-Framework</a> is one of the awesome of library helps you to build API's
+ Django-REST-Framework(DRF) is one of the awesome of library helps you to build API's

 ### Installation